Easy Sugar Cookies require NO ROLLING! They’re soft and puffy with tender centers, a crunchy coating of sugar, and loads of vanilla flavor!

 So the next time you get a hankering for sugar cookies, don’t feel obligated to break out the rolling pin and the cookie cutters.
-Instead, give these No-Roll Soft & Puffy Sugar Cookies a whirl!
-They’re so good and so easy that your cookie cutters just might end up on a permanent vacation… 😉
+Instead, give these Easy Sugar Cookies a whirl!
+They’re so good and so easy that your cookie cutters just might end up on a permanent vacation. 😉

 - 2 cups all-purpose flour, equivalent to 10 ounces

 - 1/2 teaspoon baking powder

 - 1/4 teaspoon salt

 - 1 cup (2 sticks) unsalted butter, at room temperature

 - 1 cup sugar, plus an additional 1/2 cup sugar for coating cookies

 - 1 1/2 teaspoons pure vanilla extract